Lead Where You Stand Speakers

 Kim Denu

-Dr. Kim Denu has over 25 years of experience in executive leadership in higher education.
-Denu worked as vice president for educational programs for the Council for Christian Colleges and Universities in Washington, D.C.
-At Azusa Pacific University she served as vice president and chief diversity officer.
+Kim Denu has more than 25 years experience in executive leadership in Christian higher education.
+Previously, Kim worked as vice president for educational programs for the Council for Christian Colleges and Universities in Washington, D.C.
+She spent much of her career at Azusa Pacific University as vice president and chief diversity officer.
 A two-time Fulbright alumna, she has conducted research projects in South Africa and Ethiopia.
 She has published in the areas of African-American issues, women and family matters, leadership, welfare reform and international relations.
 She speaks on these topics at various national and international forums and conferences.
 In addition to serving on local and national committees and boards, Kim has taught undergraduate and graduate students on five continents.
-Denu earned a Doctor of Philosophy in sociology at the University of Florida, a Master of Social Work from Temple University and a Bachelor of Arts in sociology at Vanguard University.
+As a professor and a scholar, she seeks to model a life of service outside the academy.
+Kim earned a Doctor of Philosophy in sociology at the University of Florida, a Master of Social Work from Temple University and a Bachelor of Arts in sociology at Vanguard University.

 Jeff Schloss